CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   If you have a PDF or .exar1 file from a previous study, or any other study that has elements you'd like to emulate, include those in the email.

 .. card::
-  :class-card: sd-rounded-2
+  :class-card: sd-rounded-2 sd-border-white
-  :class-header: sd-bg-light sd-text-black
+  :class-header: sd-bg-primary sd-text-black

   Test your Scan
   ^^^^^^^^^^^^^^